Take Me (Korn song): Reception

-Metal Injection praised it for being the best of the singles from The Serenity of Suffering, describing it as "The riffs are oh-so nu-metal, but there's almost no way you can avoid at least bobbing your head to them.
+Metal Injection called the song the best of the singles from The Serenity of Suffering, stating that "The riffs are oh-so nu-metal, but there's almost no way you can avoid at least bobbing your head to them.
 The chorus isn't half bad, but I think the real star of the track are the guitars this time around.
 Who knew we'd be saying that about Korn in 2016."